chef/automate/components/docs-chef-io/content/automate/ha_with_minimum_nodes.md

 2. Frontends that is automate and chef-server should have same 2 IPs

 Deployment should be same go same as on prem config

+Minimal node requirement

+Introduction:- Definition of minimal node

+Architecture:- Take the lucid chart image from Punit, modify the architecture for 5 node

+Configuration:

+General configuration for Automate HA can be found here <link>.
+Configuration notes for minimum node:

+Same IP for OS and PG
+Same IP for Automate and Server
+Screenshot of the configuration
+Deployment:

+Deployment commands and steps will be same as Automate HA general flow <deployment flow link>